They accused me of supplying him with false traveler’s cheques, then of giving him drugs.

-I knew if I got in the car – or was forced, I was in for some serious trouble whether these guys were cops or con men.
+I knew if I got in the car—or was forced—it’d be serious trouble whether these guys were cops or con men.

-I then decided to show them my stash, and with their permission I walked alittle way off and out of their view I pulled a $20 cheque from my hidden moneybelt.
+I then showed them my stash, and with their permission I walked a little way off and out of their view I pulled a $20 check from my hidden money-belt.

 I reckoned I could handle losing 20 bucks.

 I showed them the Amex cheque, a distinctively Australasian issue because it had—Westpac Bank—printed across it in red.
 This I pointed out: that the suspect couldn’t possibly have the same issue.